Easy Korean Fried Chicken Recipe (Air Fryer or Oven)

 Storage Tips

-Reheat Korean chicken straight from frozen in air fryer at 400 degrees for 5-7 minutes until crispy and hot.
+Reheat Korean chicken frozen in an air fryer at 400° F (205° C) for 5-7 minutes until crispy and hot.

 Can you make air fryer Korean BBQ Chicken with wings or drumettes?